 At Holy Redeemer Catholic Primary School, we believe that all children should have access to a broad and balanced science curriculum that is stimulating and enjoyable.
 This early love of science should be exciting and create a curiosity that carries children through and beyond their school life and into the wider world.
 We understand the need to develop strong links across the curriculum by creating wider opportunities and meeting the needs of all our pupils.

 Our curriculum allows children to question and challenge what they are learning, whilst developing resilience and analytical skills through investigations.
-We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
+We believe science encompasses the acquisition of scientific concepts, scientific processes, an understanding of and ability to develop the skills of working scientifically and embedding of scientific vocabulary.
 Children will be equipped with key knowledge that has been identified within each unit and across each year group.
 Knowledge and key skills are mapped across year groups in order to ensure progression.
 We weave the skills of ‘Working Scientifically’ throughout.
 We believe in giving a broad range of experiences using equipment, designing and conducting investigations, constructing arguments and debates, and opportunities to explain concepts and build confidence.
-Our approach is to make the learning in science active and exciting, in order to develop scientific curiosity outside of the classroom, in everyday life.
+Our intent is to make the learning in science active and exciting, in order to develop scientific curiosity outside of the classroom, in everyday life.

 Knowledge of specific topic vocabulary is essential for success.
 Children are encouraged to use this vocabulary correctly in the spoken and written word.
 Support is given to target groups or individuals who may need additional literacy support.
 Mathematical support is also an area that is supported, if needed.
 Teachers encourage children to learn through a positive culture of learning through trial and error and investigation.
 At Holy Redeemer we believe learning happens when mistakes are reflected upon, as part of the knowledge process.
 Children are encouraged, through their Building Learning Power, to be resilient and reflective.